SensesProject/extreme-events/src/assets/text/en.md

 +++ dist-intro

-## Climate Change, Impacts, and Extreme Events
+## Defining Extreme Events

-Changes and effects that occur in natural or societal systems and are due to climate change are known as *climate impacts*.
-Examples of this are the bleaching of coral riffs due to the acidification of oceans, crop failures due to excessive heat or lack of precipitation, or a decreased work productivity of humans.
-In climate impact research, these systems are called *sectors*.
-Examples include agriculture, forestry, and human health.
-New meteorological extremes, caused by climate change, lead to more drastic climate impacts.
-In particular shifts in the spatial and temporal distributions as well as in the events' magnitude are projected.
-[TODO: clearer distinction between climate impacts and extreme events]
+Climate impacts are the the of climate change on {nature}(e.g. the bleaching of coral riffs due to the acidification of oceans) and {society}(e.g. decreased work productivity due to excessive heat).
+New meteorological extremes cause increasingly drastic climate impacts.
+When they surpass a certain threshold we call them extreme events.

 +++ dist 1.1

 Temperature is a major driver for many extreme events.
-Here we show the distribution of days, say within a year, with a certain temparature.
-In this illustration, the horizontal axis shows the temperature while the vertical axis shows the number of days, again within a year, at a given temperature.
+In this figure, each dot represents a day which we placed horizontally based on their temperature, starting with cold days on the left.

 +++ dist 1.3
-Technically, extreme events are the events that lie at both the lower and the higher tail ends of a distribution.
-In the case of temperature these are the @blue(coldest) and @orange(hottest) days.
-As the distribution shows, they are relatively rare.
-The depicted shape is known as the *normal distribution.* Please be aware that not all meteorological quantities, e.g. precipitation, follow a normal distribution.
+This results in a normal distribution with most days having fairly average temperatures.
+Extreme events, here, particularly @blue(cold) or @orange(hot) days lie in the tails of the distribution.
+They are quite rare.

 +++ dist 2

 Under climate change, the mean temperature rises and shifts the distribution to higher temperatures.
-Temperatures that have been rare in the past occur now @orange(more frequently) and @red(even higher values) are reached.
+Hot days that have been rare in the past occur now @orange(more frequently) and reach @red(higher temperatures).

 +++ dist 3

-Additionally, the *variance* increases: Average temperatures become less frequent, and the distribution gets wider.
+Additionally, the variance increases: Average temperatures become less frequent and the distribution spreads out.
-Both trends put together means hot temperatures become even more @orange(frequent) and @red(extreme).
-While @blue(cold temperatures) still occur, they do so less frequently.
-[IPCC, (2011) muss noch nirgendwo hin]
+Hot temperatures become even more @orange(frequent) and @red(extreme).
+Cold days still occur but become @blue(rarer).

 +++ cat-intro

-To investigate impacts and extreme events under a changing climate, researchers use computer programs that implement the most important processes in a sector and drive them with climate and socioeconomic data as their input.
-For more details on this see the [impact modelling learn module](TODO link to impact learn module).

-The impact projections used here originate from the [ISIMIP project](https://www.isimip.org) – a collection of impact model simulations driven with the same climate and socioeconomic input data, thus allowing for cross-model and cross-sector analyses.
+Other drivers for extreme events are among others precipitation and humidity.
+Not all of them follow a normal distribution but they also tend to become extreme.

-Here the thresholds of what constitutes an extreme event are mostly defined in terms of the preindustrial climate.
-This approach allows both to show what climate impacts have already occurred as well as to investigate future global warming.
-In the following, we discuss the findings for each type of extreme event separately.
+The thresholds of what constitutes extreme events are mostly defined in terms of the preindustrial climate.
+This allows us to examine extreme events at todays and future global warming levels.

-[Ja, lass die Definitionen nochmal reinpacken, aber zum ausklappen für die die es genau wissen wollen / OK, wir müssen die Definitionen sowieso bringen, da wir in SENSES Earth nur die Landflächendefinitionen bringen, aber nicht die für die exponierte Bevölkerung, ich habe sie unten eingefügt]

 +++ cat-exposure 1

 ## Exposure to Extreme Events

-We discuss two aspects of extreme events: The share of {global land area}(The global land surface with the exception of Greenland and Antarctica.) as well as the share of the {global population}(Based on total population and population distribution from
+We discuss two aspects of extreme events: The share of {global land area}(Global land surface with the exception of Greenland and Antarctica) as well as the share of the {global population}(Based on total population and population distribution from
-2005.) exposed to them every year.
-For this analysis we keep the population constant at 2005 levels regardless of the global warming level, in order to isolate the pure climate change effect, and not dilute it by changing population patterns or numbers.
-The exact definitions of those exposed land area and the exposed population varies according to the extreme event types and can be found at the start of each section.
+2005 to isolate the pure climate change effect) exposed to them every year.

+The analysis is based on impact projections that originate from the [ISIMIP project](https://www.isimip.org), a collection of impact model simulations driven by the same input data to enable cross-model and cross-sector comparison.

 +++ cat-heatwave-title